 Katy Newlin

-I fell in love with research the first time that I stepped foot into a lab.
-During my freshman year of undergrad, I became enraptured with the idea of searching for answers to what I didn’t understand.
-By the end of my undergraduate degree in Chemical Engineering, three diverse internship experiences – including NASA – and four years of undergraduate research experience, I knew that I wanted to continue to do research.
+I fell in love with research the first time that I set foot in a lab.
+I became enraptured with the idea of searching for answers to things I didn’t understand.
+By the end of my degree in Chemical Engineering, with three diverse internship experiences, including NASA, and four years of undergraduate research, I knew that I wanted to continue doing research.
 So, I moved from Kentucky to Houston, TX where I obtained my doctorate in Chemical Engineering from the University of Houston.
-During graduate school, I identified the molecular pathways for crystal growth specifically to understand how Malaria parasites grow crystals.
-This quintessential information allowed me to pinpoint how antimalarial drugs block crystal growth in order to design new antimalarials.
-I applied my ability to control molecular-level surface interactions during my postdoc at MIT in Boston, MA where I created 3D-spatial scaffolds of cells (a synthetic organ of sorts) to reverse Type II Diabetes.
+During graduate school, I identified the molecular pathways for crystal growth, specifically to understand how malaria parasites grow crystals.
+This information allowed me to pinpoint how antimalarial drugs block crystal growth to design new antimalarials.
+I applied my ability to control molecular-level surface interactions during my postdoc at MIT where I created 3D-spatial scaffolds.

-Throughout all of my studies, I continue to be fascinated by the unseen world around all of us.
-With over 17 years of experience across academic and industrial environments, I have collaborated with brilliant teams to solve global challenges by conducting fundamental research: something I continue with current exploration of the microscopic world in Chilean Patagonia through Bosque Lab Patagonia LLC., an open-access Laboratory focused on STEAM (science + technology + engineering + art + math) outreach.
+I continue to be fascinated by the unseen world around all of us.
+With almost 20 years of experience across academic and industrial environments, I have collaborated with brilliant teams to solve global challenges by conducting fundamental research, something I continue with current exploration of the microscopic world in Chilean Patagonia through Bosque Lab Patagonia SpA, an open-access laboratory focused on STEAM outreach.

-Living among the mountains of Patagonia, I combine my engineering background and scientific skillset to observe and reveal the beauty of natural materials.
-Exploring the native forests of Chile provides a glimpse into the unknown microscopic world surrounding us, inspiring potential solutions to current challenges.
+Living among the mountains of Patagonia, I combine my engineering background and scientific skillset to observe and reveal the beauty of the natural world.
+Exploring the native forests of Chile provides a glimpse into the microscopic world surrounding us, inspiring potential solutions to current challenges.
 Studying native flora offers insights for worldwide scientific collaborations, local STEAM outreach, and shared conservation projects.

 Contact